missrakhi/Bank-Analytics-Project/README.md

 ## Problem Statement
 The goal is to evaluate the bank's loan portfolio performance and understand borrower behavior to inform strategic decision-making.
 The available data includes information on loan verification status, loan status, loan term, loan grade, issue year, and employment length.
 Additionally, client-specific details such as annual income, loan amount, interest rate, funded amount, total payment, installments, and remaining balance are provided.

+## Steps Taken
+1. Imported 'finance 1' and 'finance 2' datasets into Power Bi and cleaned them using Power Query by removing unnecessary columns.

+2. Combined datasets using the 'id' column as a common key for data merging.

+3. Analyze loan performance based on verification status, loan grade, Trends in loan term and issue years using visualization.

+4. Analyze client-specific data to Identify patterns in annual income, loan amount, and interest rate for clients.

+5. Created a dashboard to present key insights to decision-makers.

 ## Snapshot
 ![Screenshot 2024-01-17 201903](https://github.com/missrakhi/Bank-Analytics-Project/assets/154977141/ea78eda2-bb20-460f-8d8f-7503d61b0494)